 Release Date: August 31, 2010

-We’ve arrived at arguably the weakest standalone entry in the entire franchise, Metroid: Other M. It was developed by Team Ninja with the goal of revitalizing the series by implementing a simple control scheme that would appeal to modern gamers.
+We’ve arrived at arguably the weakest standalone entry in the entire franchise, Metroid: Other M, developed by Team Ninja with the goal of revitalizing the series.

 Metroid Prime: Federation Force